I once missed a product launch we’d spent three months building toward.

 Remember, a successful project human resource management plan is not static.
 It evolves with the project, adapting to new challenges and opportunities.

-What Are the Benefits of Project Management in HR?
+What Are the Benefits of Project HR Management?

 1. Clear Role Definitions & Accountability